biharygergo/card-estimator/src/cli/data/20240626_advanced-strategies-planning-poker-remote-teams.md

 3. **Maintaining Engagement**: Use interactive elements like polls or quick breaks to keep energy levels high.
 Encourage camera use to make sessions more personal.

 ## Leveraging PlanningPoker.live’s Unique Integrations
-One of the standout features of [PlanningPoker.live](https://planningpoker.live/) is its integration with Zoom, Webex, and Microsoft Teams.
+One of the standout features of [PlanningPoker.live](https://planningpoker.live/integrations) is its integration with Zoom, Webex,Microsoft Teams and Google Meet.
 This integration allows for a seamless experience where you can:

 - **Conduct Sessions Within Video Calls**: Launch Planning Poker sessions directly within your video meetings, ensuring that all discussions and estimations happen in real-time without switching between different platforms.
 - **Enhanced Collaboration**: Utilize the interactive features of Zoom, Webex, and Teams such as breakout rooms, screen sharing, and live chat to facilitate deeper discussions and consensus building.